eenwak/eenwak.github.io/_projects/2017-07-01-deltabooks.md

 apple: https://itunes.apple.com/app/id1178749867

 technologies:
-  - swift
+  - Swift
-  - realm
+  - Realm
-  - coreData
+  - CoreData
-  - sketch
+  - Sketch

 headline: In an effort to read more, I designed and developed Deltabooks.
 A reading journal which allows readers to record their books lists and to take notes on their readings.
 description: A reading journal which allows readers to record their books lists and to take notes on their readings.